-The dentist will begin the procedure with teeth preparation which involves trimming of the enamel.
+The dentist in Oshawa, ON will begin the procedure with teeth preparation which involves trimming of the enamel.
 The enamel is reshaped to make room for the veneers depending on the thickness of the porcelain veneers.

 You can escape teeth trimming by choosing the lumineers teeth.
 Lumineers do not need teeth preparation and offer the same appearance as traditional veneers.
 You can also opt for removable veneers.
 These thin shells can be customized or prefabricated, but it is important to speak to the dentist before buying them.